-the dog opened his eyes as the man knelt beside him and began scratching his ears; the man had learned early in their years together what made the dog happy; “r-rowl,” was the dog's appreciative reply.
+The dog opened his eyes as the man knelt beside him and began scratching his ears; the man had learned early in their years together what made the dog happy; “ro-rowl,” was the dog's appreciative reply.